 I’ve worked at USC, UCLA and UCSF, and I’m planning on going to NYU, Columbia or Cornell.
 I try to work at institutions that provide high level care for their patients.
 If I’m going to take care of people, I want to do it with the best resources possible.

 What does a typical shift look like for you (if there even is one)?

-I’m a certified critical care nurse and I work in the flow pool, which means I go to any of the ICUs or anywhere in the hospital except surgery.
+I’m a certified critical care nurse and I work in the float pool, which means I go to any of the ICUs or anywhere in the hospital except surgery.
 My favorite specialty is neurosurgical care, because it’s a cleaner service.
 Neurosurgeons tend to be well versed and are very much a part of their patients’ care.
 It’s also one of the rare areas of critical care where I’m able to send my patient home.